MainShayne233/breakfast/README.md

 ```
 <!--- MARKDOWN_TEST_END -->

-You can also set the default behavior for any of these steps:
+You can also set the default behaviour for any of these steps:

 <!--- MARKDOWN_TEST_START -->
 ```elixir